Sarpendon/WindowsGSM.MythofEmpires/README.md

 WindowsGSM >= 1.21.0

 # IMPORTANT INFO
+- Don't forget to add your steam user credentials before installing the Server and Send the SteamGuard Token if necessary.
 - After installation change the log=123456.log to an random number or generate a number from the "PrivateServerTool".
 - Change -SessionName=MyNewServer to what ever your Server should show up in the Server List.
 - To give yourself and/or others Admin acces add the Steam ID's after -ServerAdminAccounts=XXXXXXXXXXXXXXXXXX and separate with ";" if there are multiple admins.